-Music comes under the 'Expressive Arts and Design' area of learning with focus on being imaginative and exploring sound.
+Music comes under the 'Expressive Arts and Design' area of learning with focus on being imaginative and expressive through exploring sound.
 Song and rhyme are prevalent within the bases continuous provision through daily routines.
-Children are assessed against the Early Years Foundation Stage profile.
-At the end of the academic year, practitioners indicate whether children are meeting, exceeding or not yet reaching the expected level within this area of learning.
+Children are assessed against the Early Years Foundation Stage profile and statutory framework.
+At the end of the academic year, practitioners indicate whether children are meeting or not yet reaching the expected level within this area of learning.
 The result of children's EYFS profile is shared with parents at the end of the year.